Target Tones and Enclosures - 58 Guitar Patterns

 Chord root - 4 note enclosure

-Enclosure of root using whole-step above to half-step above to whole-step below to half-step below.
+Enclosure of root - Whole-step above, half-step above, whole-step below and half-step below.

 Chord root - 4 note enclosure

-Enclosure of root using whole-step above to half-step above to half-step below to whole-step below.
+Enclosure of root - whole-step above, half-step above, half-step below and whole-step below.

 Chord root - 4 note enclosure

-Enclosure of root using whole-step below to half-step above to half-step below to whole-step above.
+Enclosure of root - Whole-step below, half-step above, half-step below and whole-step above.

 -